musacim/Cpp-Projects/README.md

 # Cpp-Projects

-Please take a look at Wiki.
+Please take a look at Wiki for detailed explanations about implementations.